AE Harmon: Maize

 There was one maize kernel found in F106, a Sponemann phase feature, and one maize embryo and seven kernel fragments in F103, an Edelhardt phase feature.
 The maize kernel found in F106 is thought to be intrusive due to the bioturbation that occurred in the stratum in which the kernel was found.
 Although there was not very much maize evidence, maize holds a greater significance for the American Bottom, as the period shifted from family-owned food to communal food.
 Whenever there is evidence of maize found, it is usually associated with Sponemann groups indicating that Sponemann immigrants were likely the ones responsible for their introduction to the American Bottom.
 The adoption of maize was not uniform and evidence suggests those families with less resources were the first to risk its adoption.

 Significance

 There were a significant amount of material and plant remains discovered on the small scale excavation that took place in 2002, making it evident that AE Harmon was in use from the Archaic through the Mississippian periods.
 The function of this site was never constant and the analysis of each of these data sets helped archaeologists know settlement and site function patterns.
-It is important to note that these excavations were very small-scale so their findings may be biased to one area of the site only.
+These excavations were very small-scale so their findings may be biased to one area of the site only.